Zellers: 1990s: Further acquisitions

-In 1990, Hudson's Bay Company acquired the 51 stores of the Towers/Bonimart chain from the Oshawa Group, and converted most of them to Zellers outlets, including its flagship location in Toronto.
-Zellers advertisements at the time featured both the Towers mascot, Sparky, and the Zellers mascot, Zeddy, walking arm in arm.
+In 1990, Hudson's Bay Company acquired the 51 stores of the Towers/Bonimart chain from the Oshawa Group, and converted most of them to Zellers outlets, including its flagship location in the Scarborough district of Toronto.
+Zellers advertisements at the time featured both the Towers mascot, Sparky, and the Zellers mascot, Zeddy, walking arm in arm, to show the acquisition to the public.
 During this period, Zellers used the slogan "Where the lowest price is the law."

 In 1993, Hudson's Bay Company purchased the assets of the bankrupt Woodward's chain, including 21 store locations.
 These were converted into Zellers and The Bay stores and greatly expanded the company's presence in Western Canada.
 In 1998, Hudson's Bay Company acquired Kmart's Canadian division, and merged it with the Zellers division to create a larger combined chain under the Zellers name.
 While some Kmart locations were closed, many sites became full Zellers outlets.
 Kmart Canada president George Heller remained with HBC, eventually becoming HBC's president and CEO in the mid-2000s.

 In 1996, Hudson's Bay Company closed its Zellers head office in Montreal, Quebec and merged it with the Hudson's Bay Company headquarters in downtown Toronto.
-By 1998, Hudson's Bay Company reestablished Zellers head office at the former Kmart Canada head office in Brampton, Ontario.
+By 1998, Hudson's Bay Company reestablished its Zellers head office at the former Kmart Canada head office in Brampton, Ontario.

 2000s: Decline

+In Hudson's Bay Company's last year as a publicly traded company, Zellers had 291 stores and lost $107 million on sales of $4.2 billion.
 On February 28, 2006, Hudson's Bay Company was taken private by South Carolina businessman Jerry Zucker.
-In Hudson's Bay Company's last year as a publicly traded company, Zellers had 291 stores and lost $107 million on sales of $4.2 billion.

-Mark Foote, who had headed general merchandise at Loblaw Companies and was president of Canadian Tire Corp's retail division, was appointed President and CEO of Zellers in 2008 and he was credited with stabilizing the chain, though it still struggled against Walmart Canada.

-Following Zucker's death in 2008, Hudson's Bay Company and its subsidiaries including Zellers came under the ownership of a New York-based company, NRDC Equity Partners, which was headed by Richard Baker.
+Following Zucker's death in 2008, Hudson's Bay Company and its subsidiaries including Zellers came under the ownership of a New York-based private equity firm, NRDC Equity Partners, which was headed by Richard Baker.
 NRDC also owned the Lord & Taylor upscale specialty retail department store chain in the United States.

-Subsequently, NRDC invested heavily in The Bay and managed a turnaround by repositioning it as an upscale, fashion forward retailer.
-However the Zellers chain was still struggling and was seen as a drag on the parent company and its American owner.
+Mark Foote was appointed President and CEO of Zellers in 2008, having recently served as president and chief merchandising officer at Loblaw Companies and prior to that was president of Canadian Tire Corp.'s retail division.
+Foote was credited with stabilizing the chain, though it still continued losing ground against Walmart Canada.
+Subsequently, NRDC invested heavily in The Bay and managed a turnaround by repositioning it as an upscale, fashion-forward retailer.
+However, the Zellers chain was still struggling and was seen as a drag on the parent company and its American owner.